danzek/ntdsxtract/README.md

 ## Requirements

 In order to use the framework the excellent library called libesedb must be installed.
-The moudles extracts information from the output of the tool esedbextract which is included in this library.
+The modules extract information from the output of the tool `esedbextract` which is included in this library.
 The code of the library can be downloaded from [https://github.com/libyal/libesedb](https://github.com/libyal/libesedb)

 Some part of the framework is based on the excellent framework called creddump.